hridyesh-gupta/hridyesh-gupta/README.md

 </h1>

-- 🌐 I'm a full stack web developer from India.
+- 🌐 I'm an open source mentor/contributor and full stack web developer from India.

 - 🔭 I’m currently working at CERN in Geneva, Switzerland.